Coach – Ross Lyon

 Adam Cerra (Round 16)

-Ins – Travis Colyer, Reece Conca, Rory Lobb, Jesse Hogan, Sam Sturt, Luke Valente, Lachlan Schultz, Ethan Hughes, Tobe Watson,
+Ins – Travis Colyer, Reece Conca, Rory Lobb, Jesse Hogan, Sam Sturt, Luke Valente, Lachlan Schultz, Tobe Watson

-Outs – Michael Apeness, Brady Grey, Ethan Hughes, Michael Johnson, Lachie Neale, Danyle Pearce, Tom Sheridan, Lee Spurr, Luke Strnadica, Cam Sutcliffe
+Outs – Michael Apeness, Brady Grey, Michael Johnson, Lachie Neale, Danyle Pearce, Tom Sheridan, Lee Spurr, Luke Strnadica, Cam Sutcliffe

 I am probably in the minority by a fair distance here but I really like the way Ross Lyon has done about this rebuild.
 It has looked clunky at times and they have looked atrocious on the way through but I think they are real close to where they want to be.
 They have recruited and traded well, if they had kept Neale, I would rate them a chance to make the eight this year.

 The backline is probably the main concern for Fremantle at this point of time.
 They are lacking a real big key position back but with Lyon’s philosophy that may not be an issue.
 He has his role players back there and he does have talent with Ryan and they recruited well with Wilson having an impact last year for them.
 They don’t have a lot of depth back there but they defend the field well all over and rarely allow the opposition the chance to deliver the ball well.

 The midfield will miss Neale but Fyfe showed signs last year that he is real close to being able to rip the competition to shreds again.
 Cerra and Brayshaw look golden and the Hill boys along with Colyer will give them line breaking pace on the outside.
 It isn’t a complete midfield yet and probably needs one more genuine extractor especially with Mundy playing a bigger role up forward but they are building a very handy centreline.